Street-Running Rail Collisions Safety Advisory 24-2

 Overview

-FTA has determined that street-running rail operations pose a heightened risk of safety incidents given that rail vehicles operate in and among other roadway users, including privately-owned vehicles (POVs), pedestrians, bicyclists, and micro-mobility users.
-An industry-wide survey conducted for FTA Report No. 0216: Rail Transit Roadway/ Pedestrian Grade Crossing Exploratory Report revealed that incidents at street intersection grade crossings occur approximately ten times more frequently than at traditional grade crossings.
+An industry-wide survey conducted for FTA's Rail Transit Roadway/Pedestrian Grade Crossing Exploratory Report revealed that incidents at street-intersection grade crossings occur approximately 10 times more frequently than at traditional grade crossings.

-During FTA’s analysis of National Transit Database (NTD) data leading to publication of Safety Advisory 24-2, street-running rail vehicle collisions included any collision between a light rail, streetcar, hybrid rail, or cable car vehicle and the following:
+Street-running rail vehicle collisions reported to the National Transit Database include any collision between a light rail, streetcar, hybrid rail, or cable car vehicle and:

-- POV at traditional rail grade crossings (RGXs) or within shared right-of-way street intersections; and
+- A privately-owned vehicle at traditional rail grade crossings (RGXs) or within shared right-of-way street intersections.

-- Persons outside a motor vehicle, including pedestrians, bicyclists, and people using micro-mobility devices, at traditional RGXs, street intersections, crosswalks within stations, and rail ROWs in pedestrian malls.
+- A person outside a motor vehicle, include pedestrians, bicyclists, and people using micro-mobility devices, at traditional RGXs, street intersections, crosswalks within stations, and rail's right of way in pedestrian malls.

-Further analysis of data from the NTD indicates that collisions involving street-running rail vehicles result in fatalities at higher rates than those of other common collision types across all modes.
-The review also indicated that the risk of fatalities from these collisions escalates when rail vehicles are traveling over 30 miles per hour.
+Analysis of NTD data indicates that collisions involving street-running rail vehicles result in fatalities at higher rates than those of other common collision types across all modes.
+NTD data also indicates that the risk of fatalities from these collisions escalates when rail vehicles are traveling over 30 miles per hour.

 Data